dolaluv/Laravel-Games-Catalogue/README.md

 ## About Games Catalogue

+Download the file and run the below

+composer update

+create a database

+php artisan migrate

 The application is written in laravel.
 It is a rest APi that returns Json Object

 -Return all the games[ http://127.0.0.1:8000/api/DisplayAllgames ]